Ornald/FileSorter/ReadMe.txt

-Sorter to .jar and .xml files for Pretius interview task.
+Sorter to .jar and .xml files.

 To fix:
 - Moved to DEV and TEST folders counter
 - Moving multiple files with the same name issue
-- Add full comments
-- Add event handler instead of scan timer